gruppe-i-co-design/paper/paper.md

 # Discussion

-Through our exploration, we managed to g
+Through our exploration, we managed to get all three algoritms working in both hardware and software, and has

 # Conclusion